 We may collect, store and process the data of participating physicians in accordance with data protection regulations insofar as this is necessary for the establishment, amendment and execution of the contract or billing for it.
 In concrete terms, physicians’ data are collected, stored and processed as follows:

-Irrespective of our statutory authority to collect, store and process data, the physician agrees that we may also use his inventory data as well as his anonymized data on user intensity (e.g. number of readings, number of patients) exclusively for our own advisory, advertising and market research purposes and for the adequate provision of our services.
+Irrespective of our statutory authority to collect, store and process data, the physician agrees that, insofar as it is legally admissible, we may also use his inventory data as well as his anonymized data on user intensity (e.g. number of readings, number of patients) exclusively for our own advisory, advertising and market research purposes and for the adequate provision of our services.
 The physician can revoke such a use of his data at any time for future effect.